 The Willma and Albert Musher Program at Columbia University was established in 1995.
 The purpose of the program is promotion of activities that contribute to improving the lives of others.
 The program seeks to use science and technology for life betterment.
 The Program focuses specifically on social work as a core profession that deals with life betterment in its many forms.
 The Program is unique in that it supports the use of science and technology within the social work profession for the purpose of life betterment.
-The Program is directed by the Willma and Albert Musher Chair Professor.

 The establishment of the Willma and Albert Musher Program and